kratikanaskulwar/MachineLearning-Interpretability/README.md

 This folder contains results of the programs and has been kept in respective local and global program subfolders.

 ## 6. ResultsforMultipleObservations
-This folder has program results of 150 fraud and non-fraud observation.
+This folder has program results of 150 fraud and non-fraud observations.
 Result files consist of feature names and the corresponding normalized contribution.

 In addition to the Heatmaps folder, there is also a heatmap in the Interpretability_Programs_Summary.xlsx file in the Summary folder.
 This is for agreement among local methods with 1 fraud observation and global methods.